 We’ve filled large wetlands in some lower watershed areas to accommodate our communities.
 Cities such as Milwaukee, Madison, Green Bay, Superior, and many others developed in locations that were very wetland rich.
 We’ve built roads and highways across the state, bisecting wetlands and diverting water in new directions, sometimes even into other watersheds.
 In many places, our roads act like dams or levees, blocking the historic natural flow.

 Cumulative impacts: one plus one can equal three.

 In most watersheds, combinations of many factors have altered the way water moves across the land.
-Often, these alterations result in negative feedback loops that lead to further disruption of hydrology.
+Often, these alterations result in damaging feedback loops that lead to further disruption of hydrology.
 For example, the more we drain upper watershed areas, the more we need to do to bolster middle- and lower-watershed areas from the impacts of more and faster-moving water.
-The more our actions shift our water conditions away from their natural movement patterns, the more this negative feedback cycle strengthens.
+The more our actions shift our water conditions away from their natural movement patterns, the more this damaging feedback cycle strengthens.
 Add more extreme storm events due to climate change on top of all this, and things can get out of control very fast.